dweigl/LIBRA_dashboard_plotly/README.md

 cd folder/where/you/downloaded/the/executable
 ./LIBRA-dashboard_x.x.x
 ```
+If running into errors with permissions while trying to run the executable, run the command `chmod +x ./LIBRA_dashboard_x.x.x` to modify the file permissions for the executable to add permission to run the executable to your user account.

 To view the dashboard, open a browser of your choice and navigate to the URL shown in the command prompt (in this case, http://127.0.0.1:8050).
 You will be able to see the dashboard.